GRACENSAI/it_tools_proj/README.md

    - This folder contains Hive scripts that needs to be run at the first time of system setup.
 + Daily Run
    - This folder contains Hive scripts to be executed daily.

+* Oozie_Workflow :

+This folder contains the Oozie Workflow files for the First Run and Daily Run workflows.

 * Automation First Run :